Kamayurá language: Words for numbers and quantifiers which work as adverbials

 Words for numerals and quantifiers like “everyone” and “few” are understood as being associated with a countable item, and can be nominal in function of the subject, or of the object, or even an event, however, they do not occur as nominal determinants, but they present adverbial properties:

 Descriptive verb elements

 There are two descriptive verb elements which occur as quantifiers “be very, very, many times” and -eta “be numerous”.
 The first only occurs with a third person indicator and, like other descriptive, can occur as an adverb:

 Particles

 Different from adverbs, particles do not occur isolated like a constituent and do not present adverbial characteristic properties.
 They are syntagmatically connected to the constituent which is or contains the element of which has scope.
 The particles can modify nominal, adverbial or the verb.
-This group of particles includes: tete “only”, meme “each”, atsã “little, small”, utsu “a lot”, a’ia’ip “much”.
+This group of particles includes: tete “only”, meme “each”, atsã “little, small”, utsu “a lot”, aʔiaʔip “much”.
 Below are examples of the tete particle: